 Benefits of a using 203k Home Renovation Loan

-I also liked being able to have the home exactly the way I liked it.
+- I also liked being able to have the home exactly the way I liked it.

-It's either stop the work and halt progress on your project while you fight it out between, your contractor, the consultant and the bank, or keep it moving and try to get your money back later.
+- And in doing my research back then when things did go south on the project, when using this loan/product there are very few resources or avenues of recourse if something does go wrong.
+It's either stop the work and halt progress on your project while you fight it out between, your contractor, the consultant, and the bank, or keep it moving and try to get your money back later.

-For the first part of the project the contractor is working “on credit” – meaning they don't get any money up front to start work or pay for supplies.
+- For the first part of the project, the contractor is working “on credit” – meaning they don't get any money up front to start work or pay for supplies.

-I also think having access to such a large amount of money leads people to borrow more than they can afford in their attempts to make the home of their choice perfect.
+- I also think having access to such a large amount of money leads people to borrow more than they can afford in their attempts to make the home of their choice perfect.

-Be sure when accounting for mortgage + renovation loan to still get a loan at a price point your monthly budget can comfortably afford.
+- Be sure when accounting for mortgage + renovation loan to still get a loan at a price point your monthly budget can comfortably afford.

 Do the streamlined 203k and not the full.
-As a first time buyer you have no business buying a home that needs that much work.
-If I had to do it all over again, I'd probably go this route, or have chosen a different home altogether.
+As a first time buyer, you have no business buying a home that needs that much work.
+If I had to do it all over again, I'd probably go this route or have chosen a different home altogether.

 I wasn't prepared for it and neither are you.
 Consider if a home only needs a small amount of work.
 If so, just try and make do and tackle projects here and there.
 It's important to understand some homes may not be livable, but it's definitely cheaper to save and pay as you go than borrow money and pay for it with interest.